shillis17/Capstone1/README.md

 The Strategy, Racing, Simulation and Sports genres not being at the top of the list is also understandable as the genres are aimed at a smaller audience than Action, Adventure, RPG, and MMO.
 These games are made for people who are into to the genre, and as such people who are not into sports will not enjoy playing a sports game or will be inclined to purchase such games.
 The RPG, Adventure, MMO, and Action genres  are much broader in how a game is classified as their genre, leading to a broader audience and proportionally more sales.

-The most surprising thing to me was that causal gaming was so low on the revenue list as casual games have a lower cost to develop and are made for the broadest audience possible.
+The most surprising data was that causal gaming was so low on the revenue list as casual games have a lower cost to develop and are made for the broadest audience possible.

-Fora more detailed look into the specifics of the games I looked into the average review scores for each of the genres to see if the genres with more revenue tend to have higher reviews for their games usually meaning that the games are better received by the population.
+For a more detailed look into the specifics of the games I looked into the average review scores for each of the genres to see if the genres with more revenue tend to have higher reviews for their games usually meaning that the games are better received by the population.

 |Genre|Metacritic Score|Recommendations|Revenue|
 |-------|--------------------|-----------------------|----------|